egberts/tls-ca-manage/README.md

 If you have ANY of the following:

-* befuddle by myriad of OpenSSL CLI options, particularly ecryption
+* befuddle by myriad of OpenSSL CLI options, particularly encryption
 * a white lab or clean room
 * many CA nodes needed
 * have a private TLD domain name and infrastructure